yhw086/PowerOutageAnalysis/README.md

 Alternative hypothesis: the distribution of the climate(normal and extreme) is not the same whether power outage duration is missing or not.

-Observed Statistics: the Total Variation Distance(TVD) between two categorical features.
+Test Statistics: the Total Variation Distance(TVD) between two categorical features.

 We use the permutation test to shuffle the missingness of the climate category 1000 times.
 We can get 1000 simulating TVDs.
 Then we compare these 1000 TVDs to the observed TVD, and calculate the p-value which is the probability of observing a TVD as extreme or more extreme than the observed TVD, assuming the null hypothesis is true.